d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

   ┌────
   │ (setq standard-themes-headings
-  │       '((1 . (light variable-pitch 1.5))
+  │       '((1 . (variable-pitch 1.5))
-  │ 	(2 . (regular 1.3))
+  │ 	(2 .
+(1.3))
-  │ 	(3 .
-(1.1))
   │ 	(agenda-date .
 (1.3))
   │ 	(agenda-structure . (variable-pitch light 1.8))
-  │ 	(t . (variable-pitch))))
+  │ 	(t .
+(1.1))))
   └────

+  Properties:

+  ⁃ A font weight, which must be supported by the underlying typeface:
+    • `thin'
+    • `ultralight'
+    • `extralight'
+    • `light'
+    • `semilight'
+    • `regular'
+    • `medium'
+    • `semibold'
+    • `bold' (default)
+    • `heavy'
+    • `extrabold'
+    • `ultrabold'
+  ⁃ A floating point as a height multiple of the default or a cons cell
+    in the form of `(height .
+FLOAT)'.

-  By default (a `nil' value for this variable), all headings have a normal typographic weight, a font family that is the same as the `default' face (typically monospaced), and a height that is equal to the `default' face’s height.
+  By default (a `nil' value for this variable), all headings have a bold typographic weight and use a desaturated text color.

-  • A `variable-pitch' property changes the font family of the heading to that of the `variable-pitch' face (normally a proportionately spaced typeface).
-Also check the `fontaine' package (by Protesilaos) for tweaking fonts via faces.
+  A `variable-pitch' property changes the font family of the heading to that of the `variable-pitch' face (normally a proportionately spaced typeface).

-  • The symbol of a weight attribute adjusts the font of the heading accordingly, such as `light', `semibold', etc.  Valid symbols are defined in the variable `standard-themes-weights'.
-The absence of a weight means that no distinct weight will be used.
+  The symbol of a weight attribute adjusts the font of the heading accordingly, such as `light', `semibold', etc.  Valid symbols are defined in the variable `standard-themes-weights'.
+The absence of a weight means that bold will be used by virtue of inheriting the `bold' face.

-  • A number, expressed as a floating point (e.g. 1.5), adjusts the height of the heading to that many times the base font size.
+  A number, expressed as a floating point (e.g. 1.5), adjusts the height of the heading to that many times the base font size.
 The default height is the same as 1.0, though it need not be explicitly stated.
   Instead of a floating point, an acceptable value can be in the form of a cons cell like `(height .
-FLOAT)' or `(height FLOAT)', where `FLOAT' is the given number.
+FLOAT)' or `(height FLOAT)', where FLOAT is the given number.

   Combinations of any of those properties are expressed as a list, like in these examples:

   ┌────
   │ (semibold)
-  │ (variable-pitch semibold)
   │ (variable-pitch semibold 1.3)
   │ (variable-pitch semibold (height 1.3)) ; same as above
   │ (variable-pitch semibold (height .
 1.3)) ; same as above
   └────